sysbio-curie/transmorph/docs/index.rst

 For any issue with transmorph, or if you want to see a feature implemented, do not hesitate to open an issue on this project's `GitHub <https://github.com/Risitop/transmorph>`_.
-We are trying to gather user experience on various datasets, so we will answer quickly!
+We are trying to gather user experience on various datasets in order to improve our package robustness!

 Changelog